curv3d/curv/docs/language/Design_by_Contract.rst

 The contract is verified at runtime, and code "fails hard" if the contract is violated.

+Curv makes it easy for functions to specify and enforce a contract on their input and output.
+And you can embed unit tests within a module, which test the functions defined by the module to ensure they honour their contract.

-The goal is to make Curv programs easy to understand and easy to debug when something goes wrong.
+The ultimate goal is to make Curv programs easy to understand and easy to debug when something goes wrong.

 Contracts for Functions